 Why Pre-Approval Matters Before Showings

-Skipping pre-approval and going straight to showings creates three problems.
-I have watched all three play out, and none of them are fun.
+Skipping pre-approval and jumping straight into showings creates three major problems.
+I have watched all three happen many times, and none of them end well.

 How Rate Holds Work